-Epilepsy Awareness Night, presented by Heidenhain| EMAIL | PRINT
+Epilepsy Awareness Night, presented by Heidenhain

 Did you know 1 in 26 Americans will develop epilepsy during their lifetime?

-The Chicago Wolves were determined to broaden the conversation of this condition and to raise funds to cure it.
+The Chicago Wolves were determined to broaden the conversation of this condition and raise funds to cure it by hosting Epilepsy Awareness Night on Saturday, December 17.
 The first 2,500 fans who entered Allstate Arena that night received a T-shirt, courtesy of Heidenhain.